whalehub/awesome-stars/README.md

 - [psidex/CrowsNest](https://github.com/psidex/CrowsNest) - Watchtower for Git: automatically keep local Git repositories up to date with their remotes
 - [qdm12/gluetun](https://github.com/qdm12/gluetun) - VPN client in a thin Docker container for multiple VPN providers, written in Go, and using OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.
 - [juanfont/headscale](https://github.com/juanfont/headscale) - An open source, self-hosted implementation of the Tailscale control server
-- [goreleaser/nfpm](https://github.com/goreleaser/nfpm) - nFPM is Not FPM - a simple deb, rpm and apk packager written in Go
 - [muesli/gitty](https://github.com/muesli/gitty) - Contextual information about your git projects, right on the command-line
 - [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [shirou/gopsutil](https://github.com/shirou/gopsutil) - psutil for golang